zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

   pxctl volume create dbasevol --size=1 --repl=3 --iopriority=high
   ```

-* PX makes the best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
-When PX cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to create the volume with the next available `iopriority` level.
+* Portworx makes the best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
+When Portworx cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to create the volume with the next available `iopriority` level.

 * Volumes can be created in different availability zones by using the `--zones` option in the `pxctl volume create` command: